MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

     - Personal connection to the concept
     - Creative potential
     - Feasibility for development
-  - Choose one concept to develop further
+  - Choose one concept to develop further but do not tell ChatGPT yet

-## Phase 2: Collaborative World-Building
+## Phase 2: Collaborative World-Building (15 min)
-**Duration**: 45-60 minutes

 Goal: Establish the foundations of your story, for example, the time/era, the geographic location, the social/cultural context, and the key rules or limitations of the world.